Martin Kivuva Musonde

-Martin Kivuva Musonde, (born on 10 February 1952), is the Roman Catholic Archbishop of the Archdiocese of Mombasa, effective 9 December 2014.
+Martin Kivuva Musonde (born 10 February 1952) is the Roman Catholic Archbishop of the Archdiocese of Mombasa, effective 9 December 2014.
 He previously served as the Bishop of the Roman Catholic Diocese of Machakos from 2003 until 2014.

 Background and priesthood

 He was born on 10 February 1952, in Muthetheni, in present-day Machakos County.
 He is the first born in a family of six brothers and three sisters.
 He was baptized on 22 March 1952.
 He attended Kyambusya Primary School in Muthetheni.